 - Consult the French madeleine recipe for helpful tips and tricks.

-- Chilling the batter is essential to get a pretty bump on top of madeleines.
-So don't skip this step.
+- Chill the batter to get a pretty bump on top of the madeleines; don't skip this step.

 Nutrition